pennaerial/monorepo/sim/sae aero/gazebo harmonic/README.md

 cd {path_to_px4_repo}/Tools/simulation/gz/
 python3 simulation-gazebo
 ```
-Note, if the created directory already exists, you may need to add a '--overwrite' flag.
+Note, if the created directory already exists prior to running the above, you may need to add a '--overwrite' flag to the 'simulation-gazebo' command.

 Verify the directory ~/.simulation-gazebo exists.
 With files populating the models and worlds directories.